What is the Gesell Developmental Observation?

 What is the GDO-R?

-The GDO-R uses direct observation to evaluate a child’s cognitive, language, motor and social-emotional responses in five strands (components): Developmental, Letter/Numbers, Language/Comprehension, Visual/Spatial and Social/Emotional/Adaptive.
+The GDO-R uses direct observation to evaluate a child’s cognitive, language, motor and social-emotional responses in five strands (domains): Developmental, Letter/Numbers, Language/Comprehension, Visual/Spatial and Social-Emotional/Adaptive.

 The Results of the GDO-R